mhkeller/joiner/README.md

 ### .left(config)

 Perform a left join on the two array of object json datasets.
-Optionally, you can pass in a key name under `path` in case the left data's attribute dictionary is nested.
+It performs a [deep clone](https://www.npmjs.com/package/lodash.clonedeep) of the objects you pass in and returns the new object.
+Optionally, you can pass in a key name under `nestKey` in case the left data's attribute dictionary is nested.

 | parameter    | type     | description    |
 | :------------|:-------- |:---------------|